faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > [Keystone:6a] But this [disproving the historical Book of Mormon] is no easy task---in fact, it is impossible, because the Book of Mormon is true.

 Callister is about to present evidence to bolster confidence in the Book of Mormon, but this kind of statement suggests that he began his investigation with a firm conclusion already in mind---"impossible" seems to suggest that no data or evidence could persuade him otherwise.
 However, what if the modern origin model is well-supported and can explain all or most of the data?
-Would such an attitude close a person off to fairly evaluating another model?
+Would Callister's attitude close a person off to fairly evaluating another model?

 > [Keystone:6b] Eleven witnesses, in addition to Joseph Smith, saw the gold plates

-The witnesses and the two statements included in the Book of Mormon are not without substantial credibility problems (see [chapter 3 of Letter for My Wife](http://www.letterformywife.com/wp-content/letter/Letter_For_My_Wife.pdf) and [here](http://www.mormonthink.com/witnessesweb.htm)).
+Naturalist explanations for the witnesses' experiences and statements also seem consistent with the data (see [chapter 3 of Letter for My Wife](http://www.letterformywife.com/wp-content/letter/Letter_For_My_Wife.pdf) and [here](http://www.mormonthink.com/witnessesweb.htm)).

 > [Keystone:6c] millions of believers have testified of its truthfulness,